tdhooper/glsl-marching-cubes/README.md

 I tried running the entire marching cubes algorithm on the GPU, but the cost and difficulty of getting data back onto the CPU made it far too slow.

-The JavaScript marching cubes implementation is based on<sup>[2](#user-content-fn2)</sup>, which actually runs much faster for simple models.
+The JavaScript marching cubes implementation this is based on<sup>[2](#user-content-fn2)</sup> runs much faster for simple models.
 I haven’t compared them with more complex models.

 * <a id="fn1">1</a> https://github.com/mikolalysenko/isosurface
 * <a id=“fn2”>2</a> https://github.com/mikolalysenko/glsl-read-float